rahul2983/tab-ai-assistant/tab-ai-assistant/README.md

 - Currently only works with a local backend server
 - Some websites may block content extraction
 - Performance may vary with large numbers of tabs
+- Summary generation requires OpenAI API access and may incur costs

 ## Development